melwinVincent/ionic3-star-rating/README.md

 # Ionic3 Star Rating

-You can give your custom icons, custom color, custom font-size and also make it read only.
+You can give your custom icons, custom color, custom font-size and also make it read-only.
+You can change the total star counts to whatever number you want (default is set to 5 stars).
+Supports Half star rating (single tap makes the half star active , tap again to make it the full star active, rating value steps by 0.5 and 1 respectively).
-Can use it multiple times in a single page/multiple pages and get the changed rating in the parent component Can also be used inside the `<form>` component
+You can use it multiple times in a single page/multiple pages and get the changed rating value in the parent component You can also use it inside the `<form>` component (multiple use inside `<form>` is also supported)

 Easy to integrate with your Ionic 2 or Ionic 3 projects.
 Demo: https://stackblitz.com/edit/ionic3-star-rating